DVMProject/dvmhost/README.md

 ### Calibration Notes

+- If you have access to appropriate RF test equipment (or equivilant equipment) that is capable of monitor the overall transmitted *analog* FM deviation; if is important to adjust both the modem and the connected radios so that the overall transmitted *analog* FM deviation be between 2.75khz and 2.83khz (a center average of 2.80khz *analog* FM deviation is best).
+- When using a repeater/modem board attached to an appropriate FM repeater/radio, it *may* be necessary to "de-tune" the repeater/radio slightly, most commercial grade equipment operating within a 12.5khz channel may impose a strict 2.5khz (and no greater) maximum *analog* FM deviation, this is well below what is required for good digital operation.
+It may be necessary using whatever tuning/alignment tools to "de-tune" or adjust the equipments alignment to allow for a wider *analog* FM deviation, as close to 2.80khz as possible.
-- During Transmit Calibration, it may be necessary to adjust the symbol levels directly.
+- In some situations, it may be necessary to adjust the symbol levels directly.
 Normally this isn't required as the DVM will just work, but some radios require some fine adjustment of the symbol levels, this is exposed in the calibration mode.
+It is however recommended, that these adjustments *not* be made unless appropriate RF test equipment is available.
 - Unusually high BER >10% and other various receive problems may be due to the radio/hotspot being off frequency and requiring some adjustment.
 Even a slight frequency drift can be catastrophic for proper digital modulation.
 The recommendation is to ensure the interfaced radio does not have an overall reference frequency drift > +/- 150hz.
 An unusually high BER can also be explained by DC level offsets in the signal paths, or issues with the FM deviation levels on the interfaced radio being too high or too low.

+## dvmfne Configuration

+This source repository contains configuration example files within the configs folder, please review `fne-config.example.yml` for the `dvmfne` for details on various configurable options.
+When first setting up a FNE instance, it is important to properly configure a `talkgroup_rules.example.yml` file, this file defines all the various rules for valid talkgroups and other settings.

+There is no other real configuration for a `dvmfne` instance other then setting the appropriate parameters within the configuration files.

 ## Command Line Parameters